mjpancake/mjpancake.github.io/docs/cpp.md

 - [SP-12] To break or not to break:
   - Break:`class\n{`, `struct\n{`, `union\n{`, `enum\n{`, `namespace\n{`, `void f()\n{`
   - No break: `if {`, `while {`, `for {`, `do {`, `[]() {`
-- [SP-13] Append to the `#include` preamble with three empty lines.
+- [SP-13] Append three empty lines after the `#include` preamble block.
-- [SP-14] Append the last non-empty line of the file with three empty lines.
+- [SP-14] Append three empty lines to the last non-empty line of the file.
 - [SP-15] Keep all things three empty lines away from the beginning and ending of a namespace.
+- [SP-16] Eliminate empty lines before a closing `}` that does not belong to a namespace.
+- [SP-17] Append a space to a line whose only non-space character is a `}` unless the line is the last line in a block.

 ## Memory Management